popdotco/winston/README.md

 ## Advanced Usage: Adding Events Within Variations via Templating

-With Winston, you can add events directly within your variation text/html.
+With Winston, you can add event bindings directly within your variation text/html.
 In each variation, you can use the syntax `{{EVENT_NAME}}` where `EVENT_NAME` is one of the supported client events found in the section below.
 Winston will internally find and replace these matching template strings with DOM event handlers.
+If the JavaScript event is triggered, the currently selected variation will trigger successfully and an AJAX request will fire to your backend indicating the success.

 Here's an example of a test you can setup in your configuration file which utilizes the basic template engine: